cosmos/ibc/spec/ics-007-tendermint-client/README.md

 ### Headers

-The Tendermint client headers include a height, the commitment root, the complete validator set, and the signatures by the validators who committed the block.
+The Tendermint client headers include the height, the timestamp, the commitment root, the complete validator set, and the signatures by the validators who committed the block.

 ```typescript
 interface Header {